 Camp Signage (Closed for 2019): The Camp Signage team is responsible for the placement of signage around camp and helps to ensure that all participants can comfortably navigate through each camp.
 May include hanging signs on service tents, placement of sandwich boards and directional signage.
 Must be comfortable with lifting and walking long distances.

-Camp Store (Now registering!): Camp Store Roadies are responsible for the set-up and management of the AIDS/LifeCycle Camp Store and Tent.
+Camp Store (Closed for 2019): Camp Store Roadies are responsible for the set-up and management of the AIDS/LifeCycle Camp Store and Tent.
 This is a customer service oriented job with lots of participant interaction!
 The Camp Store team does require lifting and transporting boxes of merchandise.
 Must be able to lift 40+ lbs.
 Please note: All Camp Store volunteers must submit to a background check prior to the event.

 Food Service (Now registering!): AIDS/LifeCycle provides a hot breakfast and dinner in Camp each day and the Food Service team makes it possible!
 Food Service Roadies (also known as “Foodies”) serve breakfast and dinner cafeteria style from 3:45 am until 8:00 am and 3:45 pm until 9:00 pm.
 This is a customer service oriented job — Food Service Roadies get to interact with every participant on AIDS/LIfeCycle!
 Food Service Roadies must be able to stand for extended periods of time.
 Smiles encouraged.

-Gear & Tent (Now registering!): Gear & Tent Roadies manage all participant’s gear and tents throughout the event!
+Gear & Tent (Closed for 2019): Gear & Tent Roadies manage all participant’s gear and tents throughout the event!
 This team loads all gear into trucks each morning, and then offload gear in the assigned area each afternoon.
 15 members of this team should be able to drive a 24-foot truck.
 Must be able to lift 70+ lbs.

 Information Services (Closed for 2019): This Roadie team is responsible for lost and found items, manages lunch pick-up for sagged cyclists, and is where many Roadie teams go to pick-up their lunches each morning.
 This is a customer service oriented job, and Roadies in this role should enjoy working closely with people.
 Must be able to lift 20 lbs.